Tuplanolla/gcc-weverything/README.md

  enables every warning built into the compiler.
 GCC has `-Wall` and `-Wextra`, but they only offer a few (despite their names).
-This project provides `-Weverything` for GCC.
+This project provides `-Weverything` for GCC, but only for the C programming language.

 ## Files